webplatform/docs-wpd/Community/Meetings/General/index.md

 we have four people who will spend 20% of their time a week working on WPD, with Blackberry sponsoring.
 University students.
 They have ten sites.
 This is a pilot.

-They have a separate table on WPDW http://docs.webplatform.org/wiki/Meta:web_platform_wednesday#BlackBerry_Tech_Centers Interested in being part of the community as we go through.
+They have a separate table on WPW http://docs.webplatform.org/wiki/Meta:web_platform_wednesday#BlackBerry_Tech_Centers Interested in being part of the community as we go through.
 You might see e-mails, or IRC.
 Down the road, we hope more of the tech centers will help out.
 Millo said Microsoft has similar programs, so once this gets going, we can add on some Microsoft sites.